 Step 5: Let the area dry until the next day

 - Vacuum up the baking soda

 - Use a nylon brush to make sure all the baking soda is removed to avoid leaving any urine odor behind.

 - Don’t forget to empty your vacuum cleaner to prevent it from releasing bad odors into the room each time you use it.

 How to get old urine smell out of carpeting?

 Of course, for the best results, it’s a good idea to address the affected area immediately.

 But sometimes that doesn’t happen.
 The cat or dog has an accident on the rug in a hidden area that isn’t discovered right away or we are simply not home and it has dried.

-Method 1: Getting out old urine smells out of carpet with baking soda
+Method 1: Getting old urine smells out of the carpet with baking soda

 Baking soda naturally neutralizes odors.